triton-inference-server/model_analyzer/README.md

   [Manual Config Search](docs/config_search.md#manual-brute-search), you can create manual sweeps for every parameter that can be specified in the model configuration.

-- [Multi-Model Search](docs/config_search.md#multi-model-search-mode): **EARLY ACCESS** - Model Analyzer can help you find the optimal settings when profiling multiple concurrent models, utilizing our Quick Search alogrithm
+- [Multi-Model Search](docs/config_search.md#multi-model-search-mode): **EARLY ACCESS** - Model Analyzer can help you find the optimal settings when profiling multiple concurrent models, utilizing the Quick Search alogrithm

+- [Ensemble Model Search](docs/config_search.md#ensemble-model-search): Model Analyzer can help you find the optimal settings when profiling a non-BLS ensemble model, utilizing the Quick Search algorithm

 - [Detailed and summary reports](docs/report.md): Model Analyzer is able to generate summarized and detailed reports that can help you better understand the trade-offs